This Pumpkin Zucchini Cake is light, fluffy, and covered in creamy cheesecake Frosting. It’s the perfect Fall dessert!

 How do you make Pumpkin Zucchini Cake?

-Bake for 20-25 minutes or until a toothpick inserted in the center comes out clean.
-Once the cake is completely cool make cream cheese frosting.
+Bake the cake for 20-25 minutes, or until a toothpick inserted in the center comes out clean.
+Once cooled, make cream cheese frosting.

 - Powdered sugar